 While working at home alone, children’s story writer Cathryn is haunted by visions of her lover Rene who died in a plane crash three years ago.
 She and her husband Hugh go to their countryside home on holiday but there Hugh, Rene and another visiting friend Marcel haunt and make love to Cathryn in a baffling interchange of identities that begins to threaten her sanity.

-Through a career that lasted five decades, Robert Altman remained a quirky and fascinating director caught halfway between the Hollywood mainstream and the arthouse but always placing his unique distinctive voice on a film.
+Through a career that lasted six decades between television in the 1950s and his death in 2006, Robert Altman remained a quirky and fascinating director caught halfway between the Hollywood mainstream and the arthouse but always placing his unique distinctive voice on a film.
 Altman has also directed a number of films that fall within fantastic purview – it is with some surprise that Peter Nicholls nominated Altman as one of the twelve most important genre contributors since 1968 in his book Fantastic Cinema (1983).
 (Although one suspects if Nicholls were to redraft the list today, Altman would probably drop from the twelve).

 The identity flips and strange synchronicity games that play throughout the film are highly intriguing – somebody asleep in a chair or undressing will become person another seconds later; Susannah York hits Marcel Bozuffi and he bleeds, seconds later Rene Auberjonois returns from a hunting accident and spills blood in exactly the same spot; York makes love but is unsure to which man and the next day all three men compliment her on how fantastic it was; she stabs Hugh Millais, yet when she returns home Millais is alive but then when she returns to the house there are two bodies there.
 Equally intriguingly, all the characters in the film are given one of the other actor’s Christian names, and in the end credits In Search of Unicorns, the book that Susannah York’s character narrates from throughout, is credited as being by Susannah York.